-Under the proposed action of adopting and implementing a new statewide elk management plan, elk will continue to inhabit the analysis area.
-The proposed action may result in an increase or decrease in the abundance and distribution of elk on certain public and private lands.
-An increase in historical elk abundance and distribution within a given area, and a subsequent increase in license sales for the affected area, may result in the establishment of new commercial guiding and outfitting activities in the affected area.
-Conversely, a decrease in historical elk abundance and distribution within a given area, and a subsequent decrease in license availability for the affected area, may adversely impact existing commercial guiding and outfitting activities in the affected area.
+The proposed action would not result in an increase or decrease in the abundance and distribution of elk on certain public and private lands, but commission action may.
+An increase in elk abundance and distribution within a given area, and a subsequent increase in license sales for the affected area, may result in the establishment of new commercial guiding and outfitting activities in the affected area.
+Conversely, a decrease in elk abundance and distribution within a given area, and a subsequent decrease in license availability for the affected area, may adversely impact existing commercial guiding and outfitting activities in the affected area.
 An increase or decrease in the number of guides and outfitters providing services in a given area may impact the need for housing on a local level.
-Therefore, both short- and long-term, beneficial and adverse, and negligible secondary impacts to the distribution and density of housing at the local level may be realized because of the proposed action.